louiscenter/your-first-choo-app/README.md

 If we were to modularise what we currently have, it would likely be considered "pre-optimisation", since there's not much code there anyway.
 Attempts to break it out further would likely just increase complexity, but as we're about to add a lot of new markup to our `main` template in just a moment, let's go ahead and break it out into its own file.

-In Glitch's left sidebar, click the `+` icon next to `back-end`.
-Specify your new file's path as `components/main.js`, then click `Add File 👍`:
+In Glitch's left sidebar, click the `"+ New File"` button.
+Specify your new file's path as `templates/main.js`, then click `Add File 👍`:

 ![new file](starter-new-file.png "Screenshot of new file")

-First this creates a new folder named `components`, and then adds a file called `main.js` inside of it.
+First this creates a new folder named `templates`, and then adds a file called `main.js` inside of it.
 This file should now appear in the sidebar.

-Let's add some code to our new `components/main.js` file:
+Let's add some code to our new `templates/main.js` file:

 ```js
 // import choo's template helper